Reviving Traditional Knowledge

 - Train participants in sustainable methods of agriculture that increase the tolerance of communities to droughts, e.g. composting and soil improvements using techniques such as mulching and catch-crop cultivation.
 Other measures include the planting of grass strips to prevent erosion and the efficient use of water.

 - Generate additional sources of income from fruit and vegetable growing, animal husbandry and dairy farming.

 - Restore two areas of the river bank (5,000 hectares) by maintaining and protecting the riverscape and reforestation.

 - Produce 60,000 local tree seedlings to plant along the river banks

-- Improve access to local markets and provide information on product marketing.
+- Improve access to local markets and provide training in the marketing of local products.